What are the tasks of a data protection officer?

 What are the tasks of a data protection officer under the GDPR?

 You are probably familiar with the term "data protection officer" (DPO) or have already heard it.
-But what functions and tasks are associated with this role in operational data protection?
+But what functions and tasks are associated with this role in the company?
+Data protection along with it?
 Does your own company even need a data protection officer?

-In this article, we provide information on when you need a data protection officer and what obligations and tasks a (company) data protection officer has under the GDPR.
+In this article, we provide information on when you need a data protection officer and what obligations and tasks a (company) data protection officer has under GDPR has.

 When is a data protection officer required?

-Article 37 of the GDPR specifies the conditions under which the controller or processor is obliged to appoint a data protection officer.
-The German legislator has further specified this obligation in Section 38 of the Federal Data Protection Act (BDSG) as amended.
+Art.
+37 of the GDPR specifies the conditions under which the Responsible persons or the processor has the obligation to appoint a data protection officer.
+The German legislator has defined this obligation in Section 38 Federal Data Protection Act (BDSG) (new version).

-For example, a data protection officer must always be appointed if at least 20 people in your company are permanently involved in the automated processing of personal data, i.e. if you have at least 20 employees who come into contact with personal data.
+For example, a data protection officer must always be appointed if at least 20 people in your company are constantly working with automated data processing.
+Processing of personal data are employed, i.e. you have at least 20 employees who come into contact with personal data.

 If you have not yet dealt with the requirements for appointing a data protection officer, we strongly advise you to check whether this is necessary.